NYSE Euronext D.Boerse clients fearful over costs

-LONDON Deutsche Boerse's (DB1Gn.DE) planned $9 billion takeover of NYSE Euronext NYX.N faces growing opposition from its largest clients who fear the merger will lead to increased trading costs, a concern the exchanges reject.
+LONDON, Oct 17 Deutsche Boerse's (DB1Gn.DE) planned $9 billion takeover of NYSE Euronext faces growing opposition from its largest clients who fear the merger will lead to increased trading costs, a concern the exchanges reject.

 "I don't see clear benefits from mergers.
 I see increased complexity and increased complexity rarely implies increased savings," said Philippe Guillot, head of trading at broker Cheuvreux.